9aia/thal/pm/BACKLOG.md

 ### Low priority

+- Let users click on AI feature actions and receive feedback if they can't use them because of the subscription status, but save it locally to be used later after they subscribe
 - Improve branding and marketing
 - Add high traffic UI alert
 - Pass user name to Stripe from Google account